reactjs/es.react.dev/src/content/learn/synchronizing-with-effects.md

   }, []);
 ```

-You should see an error saying `React Hook useEffect has a missing dependency: 'isPlaying'`:
+Deberías ver el error `React Hook useEffect has a missing dependency: 'isPlaying'`:

 <Sandpack>